 More often than not, rats do not like to clean their tail, their only weak spot when it comes to staying clean.

-And finally, some pet rats tend to hide their food away in their cage, leading to unpleasant smell stemming from their cage.
-That’s something you have to watch out if there’s foul smell related to your rat.
+And finally, some pet rats tend to hide and bury their food within their cage, leading to unpleasant smell stemming from their cage.
+That’s something you have to watch out for if there’s a foul smell related to your rat.

 Do Pet Rats Carry a lot of Diseases?